asahi417/lm-question-generation/README.md

 ]
 ```

-- ***Generate Question & Answer Pair:*** Instead of specifying an answer, let a model to generate an answer on the paragraph, and generate question on it.
+- ***Generate Question & Answer Pairs:*** Instead of specifying an answer, user can let QG model to generate an answer on the paragraph, and generate question on it sequentially.
+This functionality is only available for the QG models fine-tuned with answer extraction see [MODEL CARD](https://github.com/asahi417/lm-question-generation/blob/master/QG_BENCH.md#models-with-answer-extraction) for the full list of models with answer extraction (model alias usually has a suffix of `-multitask`).

 ```python
 from lmqg import TransformersQG
 # initialize model